vwkd/didi/examples/basic.md

 (a)$
 ```

-- note, `any ..` is at the beginning when wants to match at end
+- `any ..` is at the end when wants to match at beginning

 ```
 "a";